 Multiple cooking options.
 Removable nonstick plates.
 Streamlined press handle.
 Versatile; can be used in the open position for numerous grilled creations.

 Pricey.
 A few reports of quality concerns, including uneven heat and poor hinges.

-Folds up for storage when not in use.
-Adjustable height for varying sandwich thicknesses.
-Green preheat light turns on when unit is ready to use.
+Folds up for storage when not in use, so users can easily tuck it away.
+Height can be adjusted depending on the size and shape of your sandwich.
+The green preheat light turns on when the unit is ready to use.

 Plates are fixed in place.
 Temperature cannot be adjusted.
 No on/off switch.

 Can be used as a press or opened 180 degrees for grilling.
 Equipped with non-skid feet for stable countertop use.
 No need to grease non-stick plates prior to use.
 Convenient compact size.

 Takes longer than expected to reach optimal temperatures.

 Has a cool-touch handle.
 1000W heating element warms plates within seconds and offers even heating corner to corner.
 Indicator lights let you know when grill is ready for use.

 Mixed reports on how long it takes for the panini press to heat up.